jazzpujols34/jazzpujols34/README.md

 I believe in continuous learning and improvement.

-I'm currently preparing for the `Microsoft Certified: Azure Data Engineer Associate` certification to further enhance my skills as a developer.
+I'm currently preparing for the `DP-203: Azure Data Engineer Associate` certification to further enhance my skills as a developer.

 I'm always on the lookout for new technologies and tools to learn. 📈